ecmwf/metview-python/docs/api/icon/percentile.rst

     :param percentiles: Specifies a list of values from 0 to 100.
-    :type percentiles: float or list[float]
+    :type percentiles: float or list[float], default: 10.0

-    :param interpolation: Specifies the ``interpolation`` method used to compute the ``percentiles``: nearest_neighbour or linear.
-The default value is: nearest_neighbour.
+    :param interpolation: Specifies the ``interpolation`` method used to compute the ``percentiles``: "nearest_neighbour" or "linear".
+The default value is: "nearest_neighbour".

          Given a list of numbers V , the algorithm used to compute a percentile is the following: